isc-projects/stork/doc/devel.rst

 This task spawns a container with PostgreSQL in the background, which then runs unit tests.
 When the tests are completed, the database is shut down and removed.

+A subset of tests can be run using ``TEST`` variable.
+This is a wildcard pattern that must match (case-sensitive) with test names.
+For example, to run many BIND related tests, one can run: ``rake unittest:backend TEST=Bind``.
+Another way to run a subset of tests is to use ``SCOPE`` variable, which specified which package to use.
+This is a directory related to ``backend/``.
+For example, to run all agent tests, one can run: ``rake unittest:backend SCOPE=./agent``.

 Unit Tests Database
 -------------------